157 Broad Street,

 The State Theatre was opened on March 6, 1936 with Bing Crosby in “Anything Goes”.
 Designed by architect Erle G. Stilwell, the 700 seat movie theatre was originally decorated in the Mediterranean Rivival/Atmospheric style, complete with murals and a lighted star constellation in the ceiling.
 The theatre has both screen and stage capabilities.

 DB3 is currently renovating the building according to Stillwell’s original plans, which they obtained from his archives.
 Currently (in early-2009) under construction, the State Theatre was planned to reopen in Spring 2009.
-However restoration appers to have stalled by late-2019.
+However restoration appears to have stalled by late-2019.
+A new owner purchased the theatre and hopes to reopen it as a movie theatre with stage shows in 2021.

 Just login to your account and subscribe to this theater